epeios-q37/epeios.bak/tools/xdhq/Meta/README_template.md

 ## Your turn

-If you want to:

-- take your code to the next level, from [CLI](https://q37.info/s/cnh9nrw9) to [GUI](https://q37.info/s/hw9n3pjs),
+If you want to take your code to the next level, from [CLI](https://q37.info/s/cnh9nrw9) to [GUI](https://q37.info/s/hw9n3pjs), then you found the right toolkit.
-- teach your students to program a GUI,
-- impress your teacher with a blowing GUI,
-- easily share your programs with all you family and friends,

-then you found the right toolkit.

-With the [*Atlas* toolkit](http://atlastk.org/), writing modern web applications ([*SPA*](https://q37.info/s/7sbmxd3j)) has never been this easy:
+With the [*Atlas* toolkit](http://atlastk.org/), you transform your programs in modern web applications ([*SPA*](https://q37.info/s/7sbmxd3j)), but without the usual hassles:
-- no @FJSL@ to write; only *HTML* and *@LMCT@*,
+- no @FJSL@ to write; only *HTML*(/*CSS*) and *@LMCT@*,
 - no [front and back end architecture](https://q37.info/s/px7hhztd) to bother with,
 - no [web server](https://q37.info/s/n3hpwsht) (*Apache*, *Nginx*…) to install,
 - no need to deploy your application on a remote server,
-- no incoming port to open on your internet box.
+- no incoming port to open on your internet box or routeur.

 The *Atlas* toolkit is written in pure *@LMCT@*, with no native code and no dependencies, allowing the *Atlas* toolkit to be used on all environments where *@LMCT@* is available.

-Simply by running them on a local computer with a simple internet connexion, applications using the *Atlas* toolkit will be accessible from the entire internet on laptops, smartphones, tablets…
+And, icing on the cake, simply by running them on a local computer with a simple internet connexion, applications using the *Atlas* toolkit will be accessible from the entire internet on laptops, smartphones, tablets…

 @FOOTER@